HimanshuGoswamiii/Neovim-config/README.md

 sudo pacman -S npm
 ```

-Required for installation of language-servers:
+npm is required for installation of language-servers like:
 - bashls
 - html
 - jsonls